BrianSturgis/Week-4-solo-project/README.md

   -none at this time as this application is the bare bones of an application -there are three bootsrtap libraries in ./css/ any version with out these brings up console warnings and project size is so small that they have been left in.

+## Stretch goals
+  -only diplaying the "$" with cost
+  -display items and hide input forms
+  -additional css styling and some sass

 ## Support and contact details